phronmophobic/blog/markdown/reusable-ui-components.md

 One common mistake made by UI frameworks is that the subcomponent author decides which state is incidental rather than the code using the subcomponent.
 A key observation is that whether or not subcomponent state is incidental or essential depends on the use case.
 The parent component should always be in charge of deciding which state is essential and which state is incidental.
 Essential state should be provided explicitly.
 Ideally, incidental state should be provided implicitly so that the parent component doesn't have to think about how to wire state that isn't directly related to the problem being solved.

 ### Public API vs Private API
 If the parent component decides which state is essential and which state is incidental, how do you keep the parent component from mucking with implementation details in the subcomponent?
 Deciding which state is part of the public API and which state is part of the private API is a separate, but related question.
 Public/private API state vs essential/incidental state is often conflated, but they're not the same thing.
 State that's part of the private API for a component should be, by definition, incidental state.
 However, it's important to note that even if state is part of the private API, it's often useful when debugging/developing/testing for the parent component to be able to treat the private state as an opaque value.
-For example, a bug may only occur when private state has a certain value and if the private state is completely inaccessible, then have fun trying to write tests or debug the issue.{{footnote}}If you've ever tried to work around an issue caused by Chrome Autofill, you know the depths of despair that private, hidden state can cause.{{/footnote}} The recommended way to handle private API state in a membrane component is to put all the private state in a single map under a key named `:private`.
+For example, a bug might only occur when private state has a certain value and if the private state is completely inaccessible, then have fun trying to write tests or debug the issue.{{footnote}}If you've ever tried to work around an issue caused by Chrome Autofill, you know the depths of despair that private, hidden state can cause.{{/footnote}} The recommended way to handle private API state in a membrane component is to put all the private state in a single map under a key named `:private`.

 ```clojure
 ;; store private API state in private variable